andre487/feed-validator/README.md

 Options can be defined by command line and configuration file.

 ### url
-URL of the validated feed.
+URL or file-path of the validated feed.

 ### config
 Configuration file.
 Can be passed from command line.
 Example of config file see in `examples` folder.